What is lung cancer?

 Lung cancer statistics

-- It is the fifth most common cancer in Australia, but it is the leading cause of cancer death.
+- It is the fifth most common cancer in Australia

-- Lung cancer is most commonly diagnosed in people aged 65-79.
+- It is most commonly diagnosed in people aged 60 years and older.

 The aim of this information is to help you understand about lung cancer.
 We cannot advise you about the best treatment for you.
 You need to discuss this with your doctors.
 However, we hope this information will answer some of your questions and help you think about the questions you would like to ask your doctors or other health carers.